-*re-blogged from Wade Burleson’s blog Istoria Ministries. ©
+*re-blogged with permission from Wade Burleson’s blog Istoria Ministries. ©

 God Calls Patriarchal Headship A Sinful Desire